mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Requests updates to the configuration of an existing ProvisionedProduct object.
-If there are tags associated with the object, they cannot be updated or added with this operation.
-Depending on the specific updates requested, this operation may update with no interruption, with some interruption, or replace the ProvisionedProduct object entirely.
+    Requests updates to the configuration of the specified provisioned product.

+    If there are tags associated with the object, they cannot be updated or added.
+Depending on the specific updates requested, this operation can update with no interruption, with some interruption, or replace the provisioned product entirely.

-    You can check the status of this request using the  DescribeRecord operation.
+    You can check the status of this request using  DescribeRecord .